hcohenHEP/DSCourse/README.md

-# Project Title
+# Faulty Version Detector

-One Paragraph of project description goes here
+We present here an approach for the detection of faulty production versions using various time-series analysis and activity features.
+Using a three months data and a trained machine learning algorithm we were able to predict whether a deployed production version is considered faulty.
+This study was preformed on data provided by Microsoft compony regarding their product, Application Insights.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisities